pdzaffina/blog/_posts/2026-02-05-OracleDB-JSON.md

 - Works alongside relational tables for analytics and reporting
 - Supports external table ingestion for newline-delimited JSON or arrays

-## AI-Assisted Exploration with Human Oversight

-For exploratory data analysis (EDA), our team uses JSON functions and MCP-like workflows to **surface insights and generate initial queries**.
-These are then **reviewed and refined by our engineers**, ensuring humans remain in the driver’s seat.
-This approach accelerates analysis while maintaining control over correctness and logic.

 ## Built-In Enterprise Features

 Oracle AI Database 26ai brings JSON into the enterprise world: